 Mental Health: Mystery or Mis-Story?

-During this five day workshop we will explore various themes that are provisionally outlined below.
-The themes represent general areas of focus and do not constitute ‘fixed content’.
-You will be able to share your own interests and/or experiences within the group to develop your own Themes and have an opportunity to begin to place your own views in context.
+Themes represent general areas of focus and do not constitute ‘fixed content’.
+You will be able to share your own interests and/or experiences within the group to develop your own themes and have an opportunity to begin to place your own views in context.

 Structure and content of the workshop will be negotiated during the first morning when we meet and share our expectations.
 We will negotiate start and finish times as well as incorporating breaks between.